6 CRR-NY 201-6.4NY-CRR

 (ii) The department or the administrator determines that the permit contains a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of the permit.

-(iii) The department or the administrator determines that the title V permit must be revised or reopened to assure compliance with applicable requirements.
+(iii) The department or the administrator determines that the title V permit must be modified or reopened to assure compliance with applicable requirements.

 (iv) Additional requirements (including excess emissions requirements) become applicable to an “affected source” under the Acid Rain Program.
 Upon approval by the administrator, excess emissions offset plans shall be deemed to be incorporated into the permit.